prowler-cloud/prowler/docs/index.md

     adduser prowler
     su prowler
     pip install prowler
-    cd /tmp || exit
+    cd /tmp
     prowler aws
     ```

     ???+ note
         To download the results from AWS CloudShell, select Actions -> Download File and add the full path of each file.
-For the CSV file it will be something like `/home/cloudshell-user/output/prowler-output-123456789012-20221220191331.csv`
+For the CSV file it will be something like `/tmp/output/prowler-output-123456789012-20221220191331.csv`

 === "Azure CloudShell"